AlgeriaOfficial Name: People's Democratic Republic of Algeria

 Safety and Security

-- See our Travel Warning for Algeria for more information.
-U.S. citizens in Algeria should keep a low-profile and avoid predictable travel patterns.
+In general, U.S. citizens in Algeria should keep a low-profile and avoid predictable travel patterns.
+See our Travel Warning for Algeria for more information.

-Civil Disturbances: Civil disturbances occur throughout the country.
-These disturbances are overwhelmingly based in longstanding socio-economic grievances, including over housing and public sector salaries.
+Civil Disturbances: Civil disturbances sometimes occur throughout the country.
+These disturbances are overwhelmingly based on longstanding socio-economic grievances, including over housing and public sector salaries.
 Protesters have ignited fireworks, thrown Molotov cocktails, damaged property, looted businesses, and robbed passersby.
-At times police use tear gas and other means to disperse crowds.
+At times police used tear gas and other means to disperse crowds.

 See our webpage on help for U.S. victims of crime overseas.